Lampshaede/BlogProject/README.md

 What demographic do they fall into?
 26 y/o college dropout making a startup Where do they live?
 Brandon
 What is their job/role?
 Entrepreneur What do they enjoy for fun?
 He collects toothbrushes Why do they read your blog?
-He doesn’t want to hire a software developer so he’s trying to learn on his own
+He doesn’t want to hire a software developer so he’s trying to learn on his own; he kind of empathizes with the slipshod minimalism I use

 When you write and edit your blog posts, consider writing for your persona.

 Website Instructions:
 Please describe how/where to access or run your website:
-My website can be found at https://modifiable-about-me.netlify.app/ If you want to host the website yourself, after navigating to the correct folder, typing npm run start will open a development server on localhost:3000
+My website can be found at [https://modifiable-about-me.netlify.app/] If you want to host the website yourself, after navigating to the correct folder, typing `npm run start` will open a development server on localhost:3000